What should I do before my confinement nanny leaves?

 P.S – Known as the celebrities’ choice, Confinement Angels provides parents with complete peace of mind and maximum comfort by attending to every single aspect of the confinement experience.
 All of our confinement nannies undergo rigorous training based on an 88-hour syllabus, before being subject to another round of stringent evaluation to determine if they are ready to be deployed for assignments.
 Because at Confinement Angels, we go above and beyond to bring you only the best.

-Use promo code ArticleCA to take $88 off our confinement nanny service package and receive a free complimentary newborn baby photo session worth $188 and a baby massage session!
+Book our confinement nanny service package and receive a free complimentary newborn baby photo session worth $188!

 T&Cs: Offer is not applicable with any other ongoing promotions, offers, vouchers or privileges unless otherwise stated